jestjs/jest/docs/GlobalAPI.md

     - `%o` - Object.
     - `%%` - single percent sign ('%').
 This does not consume an argument.
 - `fn`: `Function` the suite of tests to be ran, this is the function that will receive the parameters in each row as function arguments.
-- Optionally, you can provide a `timeout` (in milliseconds) for specifying how long to wait before aborting. _Note: The default timeout is 5 seconds._
+- Optionally, you can provide a `timeout` (in milliseconds) for specifying how long to wait for each row before aborting. _Note: The default timeout is 5 seconds._

 Example: